 - Radionuclide bone scan: With the help of this procedure, the doctor determines whether the lung cancer has spread to the bones.
 The doctor injects a minute quantity of radioactive material into the vein; this material travels through the bloodstream.
 If the cancer has spread to the bones, the radioactive material collects in the bones and is detected by a scanner.

-- Limited stage: In this stage, the tumor is confined to one side of the chest, the tissues between the lungs, and nearby lymph nodes only.
+- Limited stage: In this stage, the tumor is confined to a single radiation field.
+This includes the lung, and the lymph nodes, within and between the lungs.

 Shreekanth V Karwande, MBBS